Error Mitigation for Quantum Neural Networks on IBM Quantum Devices

 plt.legend()

-plt.title("QNN inference without noise mitigation")
+plt.title("QNN inference without error mitigation")

 plt.show()

-Dynamic decoupling and TREX error mitigation
+Dynamic Decoupling and TREX

 [39]:

-y = qnn_backend.predict(x)
+y = qnn_backend.predict(x.reshape(-1, 1))

 plt.plot(x, np.square(x), label="Parabola function")